 Often, when we start thinking about retirement planning, our mind seems to get clogged with diverse thoughts and anxieties.
 Since there is no customary planning that can work for everyone, it is pertinent that an individual should visualize an intended life and then go for meticulous planning and execution through various stages of life.
 Changing lifestyle, individual preferences, social and family values and higher life expectancy are some of the factors that have made this job more challenging.
 And it is sure to get more arduous in the future.
 To secure the well being of tomorrow, one needs to introspect, understand and assess financial status, identify priorities and goals and then put in place a well-thought-out plan with definite timelines.
 A few questions, however, may arise, like when one should begin, where one should begin and so on.

 Where are we?

-India today has nearly 80 million elderly people and the number is going to increase considerably in future.
+India today has nearly 80 million elderly people and the number is going to increase considerably in the future.
 A majority of this population does not have formal social security cover or retirement funding scheme to take care of their extended future.
-Unlike US and Europe where almost 80% of fulltime workers have access to employer-sponsored retirement plans, in India we should have self-funded schemes for sunset years.
+Unlike the US and Europe where almost 80% of full-time workers have access to employer-sponsored retirement plans, in India, we should have self-funded schemes for sunset years.

 Ten years back, getting rich or accumulating a lot of wealth towards the end was considered to be decisive.
 In comparison, at present it is about saving or creating enough towards financial peace of mind.
 The key elements emanating out of it could be financial security through sufficient resources, fit and consistent health, family security and protection in case of eventuality and individual aspirations.